Mr. Tambourine Man: Release

-"Mr. Tambourine Man" was the debut single by the American band the Byrds and was released on April 12, 1965, by Columbia Records.
+"Mr. Tambourine Man" was the debut single by the American rock band the Byrds and was released on April 12, 1965 by Columbia Records, less than a month after Dylan's original.
 The song was also the title track of the band's debut album, which was released on June 21, 1965.
 The Byrds' version is abridged and in a different key from Dylan's original.

 The single's success initiated the folk rock boom of 1965 and 1966, with a number of American and British acts imitating the band's hybrid of a rock beat, jangly guitar playing, and poetic or socially conscious lyrics.
 The single was the "first folk rock smash hit", and gave rise to the term "folk rock" in the U.S music press to describe the band's sound.

 This hybrid had its antecedents in the American folk revival of the early 1960s, the Animals' rock-oriented recording of the folk song "The House of the Rising Sun", the folk influences present in the songwriting of the Beatles, and the twelve-string guitar jangle of the Searchers and the Beatles' George Harrison.
 However, the success of the Byrds' debut created a template for folk rock that proved successful for many acts during the mid-1960s.